AWBuchanan7/OpenRCT2/distribution/readme.txt

    tracker for that fork which is most likely another GitHub repository.
  * Make it reproducible for the developers.
 In other words, create a savegame in which you can reproduce the issue once loaded.
-It is very useful to give us the dump file as well, and a screenshot.
+It is very useful to give us the crash.dmp, crash.sav, crash.log and crash screenshot which are created on crashes.
  * Check whether the bug is already reported on our bug tracker.
 This includes searching for recently closed bug reports as the bug might already be fixed.